 What Led Up to These Events?

 Although few foresaw the events that occurred on Kristallnacht, there were steps that Hitler took that eventually led to that night.
 Five years prior, Adolf Hitler became Germany's chancellor.
 His first course of action was instituting policies that isolated and persecuted the Jewish community in Germany.
-He had asked that Jewish businesses were boycotted and dismissed all active Jews that held civil service jobs.
+He had asked the citizens to boycott Jewish businesses, and he dismissed all active Jews that held civil service jobs.
 Then in May, he burned all books written by un-German authors and Jewish people at a ceremony held at Berlin's Opera House.

 Within two years, businesses overtly denied serving Jewish persons.
 That same year on September 15, 1935, the Nuremberg Laws were passed, which was an addendum to the Reich Citizenship Law.
-Although anti-semitism was already very strong, this gave the regime more control and became more organized in their mission to rid the world of the "virus," a term Hitler used in Mein Kampf for the German people.
+Although antisemitism was already extreme, this gave the regime more control and became more organized in their mission to rid the world of the "virus," a term Hitler used in Mein Kampf for the German people.

 The Nuremberg Laws state that only Aryans (non-Jewish Germans) could be full German citizens.
 Jewish Germans were considered subjects of the German Reich.
 By being classified subjects, they were supposedly under the protection of the Reich and therefore were obligated to it.
-Unfortunately, it also meant they had no legal or political rights and were completely left to the will of the state.
+Unfortunately, it also meant they had no legal or political rights and were left entirely to the will of the state.
 They were not allowed to vote nor own rural property either.
 Since they were now considered aliens in the country, they were required to pay double the amount of taxes than other German citizens.
 Due to the Nazi goal of keeping the Aryan race pure, it became illegal for Aryan and Jews to marry or even have intercourse.